k0nserv/hugotunius.se/_posts/2016-01-10-the-one-cent-blog.md

 redirect_from:
   - /aws/cloudflare/web/2016/01/10/the-one-cent-blog.md-the-one-cent-blog.html
   - /aws/cloudflare/web/2016/01/10/the-one-cent-blog.html
+description: >
+  Learn how to create a blog that uses jekyll and host it on S3 behind Cloudflare for peanuts every month.
 ---

 This post details how I run this website for about $0.01/month with great scaling and HTTPS using [S3][aws_s3], [Jekyll][jekyll], [Cloudflare][cloudflare] and [Travis-CI][travis_ci].
 It should be noted that the cost varies depending on how much traffic your site sees, $0.01/month is just what I typically see on this website.